-XY views These commands manipulate XY views.
-XY views contain up to 256 channels of data and always contain at least one channel.
-Each channel holds a list of (x, y) co-ordinate pairs that can be displayed in a variety of styles.
+XY views XY views hold from 1 to 256 channels of (x, y) co-ordinate pairs that can be displayed in a variety of styles.
 Most functions that work for views in general will work for an XY view.
 The following are the XY view specific commands.

-MeasureToXY Create an XY view and associated measurement process

-Add data points to a channel of an XY view XYAddData

-Set the colour of a channel XYColour

-Return the number of XY data points in a channel XYCount.
-Delete one or more data points from a channel XYDelete

-Control how a channel is drawn XYDrawMode XYGetData Read data back from an XY channel

-XYInCircle Count the number of XY points within a circle Count the number of XY points inside a rectangle XYInRect

-Get or set the point joining method XYJoin

-Control the display of the XY view channel key XYKey Get rectangle containing one or more channels XYRange

-XYSetChan Create or modify an XY channel

-Get or set maximum size of an XY channel XYSize Change the sort (and draw) order of a channel XYSort
+MeasureToXY Create an XY view and associated measurement process XYAddData Add data points to a channel of an XY view XYColour Set the colour of a channel XYCount Return the number of XY data points in a channel XYDelete Delete one or more data points from a channel XYDrawMode Control how a channel is drawn XYGetData Read data back from an XY channel XYInCircle Count the number of XY points within a circle XYInRect Count the number of XY points inside a rectangle XYJoin Get or set the point joining method ХҮКеу Control the display of the XY view channel key XYRange Get rectangle containing one or more channels XYSetChan Create or modify an XY channel XYSize Get or set maximum size of an XY channel XYSort Change the sort (and draw) order of a channel

+Vertical cursors The following commands control the vertical cursors.

+- Cursor Set or get the position of a cursor CursorActive Set or get the active cursor mode CursorActiveGet Read back active cursor parameters CursorDelete Delete a designated cursor CursorExists Test if a cursor exists CursorLabel Set or get the cursor label style CursorLabelPos Set or get the cursor label position CursorNew Add a new cursor (at a given position) CursorRenumber Renumber the cursors in ascending position order CursorSearch Trigger active cursor searches from the script CursorSet Set the number (and position) of vertical cursors CursorValid Test if an active cursor search succeeded CursorVisible Get or set cursor visibility

+Horizontal cursors Horizontal cursors are controlled from a script with the following commands.

+HCursor Set or get the position of a horizontal cursor HCursorChan Gets the channel that a horizontal cursor belongs to HCursorDelete Delete a designated horizontal cursor HCursorExists Test if a cursor exists HCursorLabel Gets or sets the horizontal cursor style HCursorLabelPos Gets or sets the horizontal cursor position HCursorNew Add a new horizontal cursor on a channel (at a given position) HCursorRenumber Renumbers the cursors from bottom to the top of the view